Frequently Asked Questions (Trade)

 1. What are the adverse health effects of consuming food with high sodium (salt)?
 What is the health status of the local population?

 Dietary sodium (salt) intake is closely related to health.
 Excessive sodium (salt) intake will increase the risk of developing hypertension, stroke and coronary heart disease.
-According to a survey conducted by the Census and Statistics Department in 2011-12, 34 per cent of the local population aged 55 and above suffered from hypertension.
+According to a survey conducted by the Department of Health in 2020-22, the prevalence of raised blood pressure / hypertension among local population aged 15-84 was 29.5%.

 2. What are the recommendations of the World Health Organization on daily sodium intake?
 What is the target for our local population?